DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Executive Summary

 **Key idea.** Advanced negentropic nodes disappear from view not by dying out, but by collapsing into ultra-compact, information-dense objects.
-Silence is not a choice, but a physical inevitability.
+This provides a physical resolution – not just a speculative answer – to the Great Silence.

 **Why it is inevitable.**
 • Erasing information demands energy (Landauer’s principle [1–3]).